Aratere

 The history of Aratere

-The arrival of Aratere coincided with the explosion in campervan traffic and the advent of cut-price airfares.
-Aratere was purpose-built by Spanish ship-builders in 1998 and it came with all the latest technology onboard.
+The arrival of Aratere coincided with the campervan boom and the advent of cut-price airfares.
+Aratere was purpose-built by Spanish ship-builders in 1998 and came with all the latest technology onboard.
 It even did away with traditional mooring ropes.
-Mooring Systems, a New Zealand company, had developed an innovative vacuum system known as the "Ironsailor" that automatically connect up to the ship.
+Mooring Systems, a New Zealand company, had developed an innovative vacuum system known as the "Ironsailor" that automatically connects up to the ship.

 Aratere's Extension